Information for Students

 Blackboard is the online platform your instructors will likely use to deliver some of the course material for this term.
 You can access Blackboard through the icon on the Student Login Page.
 Some key things you should feel comfortable doing in Blackboard are:

-Zoom is a free app that you can download on any Android, iPhone/iPad, Linux, or computer.
+Zoom is a free app that you can download on any Android device, iPhone/iPad, or computer.
 You do not need an account to join a meeting - just open the link from your instructor's email or from inside your Blackboard class.

 The Barber Library stacks may be closed, but that doesn't mean you can't access the vast digital resources offered!
 You can access journals, newspapers, ebooks, audio books, videos and more through the library website.
 And our librarians are offering most of their same reference services through phone, email, and Zoom.